South Korea: Risk Assessment

 Regarding domestic politics, new social unrest is to be predicted, especially because of the precarious status of many workers.
 Furthermore, the president has been criticized for her handling of the Sewol shipwreck and the epidemic.
 With the prime minister having resigned following the shipwreck, the president appointed a new prime minister in April 2014.
 Nevertheless, he resigned in April 2015 following suspected corruption forcing Mrs. Park to appoint the third prime minister since the start of her term.
 Despite a number of criticisms aimed at Park Geun-hye, the party holding power won the local elections in June 2014.
 Furthermore, the mid-term parliamentary elections which were held in July 2014 were also won by the president's party (11 seats out of 15 at stake).

 - Excellent education system

-- Growing Korean investment in China, Vietnam and India
+- Growing Korean investments in China, Vietnam and India

-- Steel, textiles and naval industry affected by Chinese competition
+- Steel, textile and naval industry affected by Chinese competition

 - Aging population